raphaelguye/ride-time-model-training/README.md

 # Ride Time Model Training

 ## Overview
-The Ride Time Model Training project aims to develop a machine learning model that predicts the duration of cycling routes based on historical ride data and enriched weather features.
-The model will be trained using past ride data in GPX or FIT format, along with corresponding weather data.
+The Ride Time Model Training project aims to predict cycling route durations using machine learning.

+The training is made on historical personal ride data provided in GPX format.
+Each rides are aggregated with corresponding weather data.
+The model estimates how long a ride will take based on route characteristics and weather conditions.

 ## Project Structure
 ```